-For the purpose of this evaluation, "principal" is defined as the fair value of the financial asset at the time of initial recognition.
-"Interest" is defined as the consideration of the value of money over time and for the credit risk associated with the amount of the principal in force at a particular period of time and for other basic risks of a basic loan agreement and other associated costs (for example; liquidity risk and administrative costs), as well as the profit margin.
+For this evaluation, "principal" is defined as the fair value of the financial asset at the time of initial recognition.
+"Interest" is defined as the consideration of the value of money over time and for the credit risk associated with the amount of the principal in force at a particular period and for other basic risks of a basic loan agreement and other associated costs (for example; liquidity risk and administrative costs), as well as the profit margin.